 - Finding someone advertising animals in the many Facebook groups

 Somewhere in the middle of taking a cat off the street and adopting from a shelter, this is a common way to become a cat owner in Mérida.
 Many people post asking if anyone has any cats or dogs up for adoption.
-The response is generally positive with lots of other members of the group offering advice.
-Keep an eye on the different groups to see when people mention cats for adoption.
+The response is generally positive with many other group members offering advice.
+Monitor the different groups to see when people mention cats for adoption.

-First and foremost, if you want to ensure the safety of your cat, don’t allow them to roam further than your backyard.
+First and foremost, if you want to ensure your cat’s safety, don’t allow them to roam further than your backyard.

 Why?
-Well, aside from the problem of other, more aggressive cats in the area, many walls have broken glass or wire on top.
+Aside from the problem of other, more aggressive cats in the area, many walls have broken glass or wire on top.